 Box 2.
-Key recommendations for the setting of fishing opportunities for 2023
+Key recommendations for the setting of fishing opportunities for 2024

-- Set catch limits not exceeding the best available scientific advice provided by ICES, both for stocks with advice based on the ICES MSY approach and for stocks with advice based on the ICES precautionary approach for data-limited stocks.
+- Set catch limits not exceeding, and preferably well below, the best available scientific advice provided by ICES, in order to maximise long-term stock and ecosystem health and productivity.
+This is necessary both for stocks with advice based on the ICES MSY approach and for stocks with advice based on the ICES precautionary approach for data-limited stocks.
 Importantly, the ICES headline advice presented at the top of the respective ICES single-stock advice document represents the maximum level of catches not to be exceeded rather than a target or absolute recommendation.
 Indeed certain TACs need to be set below this headline advice in order to safeguard other stocks caught in the same fisheries and/or to factor in additional pressures or ecosystem dynamics (see below and Box 4). - Apply the precautionary approach (as defined by the UNFSA and enshrined in the CFP) when setting TACs for stocks where scientific advice based on the MSY approach is not available.
 This includes the setting of precautionary fishing limits and additional measures to mitigate the risk of overfishing, as well as enhanced monitoring and data collection to enable the definition of MSY reference points or suitable proxies for the stocks concerned.
-This is particularly relevant for deep-sea stocks since all of these are currently still subject to precautionary advice.
+This is also critical for deep-sea stocks since most of these are currently still subject to precautionary advice. - Fulfil the EU's legal obligation to take an ecosystem-based approach to fisheries management, including for forage fish.
+One fundamental step of fully implementing ecosystem-based fisheries management (EBFM) is to set TACs within ecological limits, i.e. TACs that account not just for the population health of target species but for the effects of fisheries on